 Not only do experts believe in the strength of the Mexican economy, they also have high hopes for its future thanks to numerous initiatives.

-Mexican President Enrique Peña Nieto has recently made headlines for his dedication to reforming the country's energy sector from its traditional - and according to critics, inefficient - system into a privatized one.
-According to the International Business Times, if the reforms pass, Mexico may become one of the most important energy players in the world, as it is already a top oil producer.
+Mexican President Enrique Peña Nieto made headlines in 2013 for his dedication to reforming the country's energy sector from its traditional - and according to critics, inefficient - system into a privatized one.
+As the energy reform was implemented in 2017, Mexico is set to become one of the most important energy players in the world, as it is already a top oil producer.
 The IBT reported the reforms may lead to enhancements to the country's energy technology, which will boost the nation's oil production and supplies.
-For manufacturers offshoring their production process to the country, Mexico's energy reform may improve their supply chain efficiency, as more competition in the Mexican energy market will drive down oil and gas costs, lowering logistical expenses.
+For manufacturers expanding their production process to the country, Mexico's energy reform may improve their supply chain efficiency, as more competition in the Mexican energy market will drive down oil and gas costs, lowering logistical expenses.

-According to The New York Times, U.S. businesses active in the country are optimistic about the energy reforms and their impact on offshoring within the country.
+According to The New York Times, U.S. businesses active in the country are optimistic about the energy reforms and their impact on manufacturing in the country.

 Yet the country's energy industry isn't the only part of Mexico that is set to see changes; the nation's infrastructure may see improvements as well.
 Combined with energy reform, enhancements to the country's railways and roads will make it easier for manufacturers to ship their products to the U.S.